idmillington/cairomovie/README.md

-# CSS Colors
+# Cairo Movie

-A small package that holds CSS color names and a CSS3 compatible parser for color values.
+A wrapper package that performs the bookkeeping needed to render animations with Cairo, using the MoviePy library.